jesper-helin/taitaja2022-finaali/README.md

 # About this repository
 This repository has all of the files that got me the second place in Taitaja 2022 event in Finland.
 All files will remain unchanged to give insight to future competitors who wish to know what it takes to get into the top 3.

+**Database dump can be found in /page/intra**.

 ## jesper-helin finaali
 Page mock-ups are in the "docs"-folder